Transfer of Rights and Obligations Contained in a Bill of Lading

 A bill of lading is a document representing the contract for the carriage of goods by sea.
 The holder of the bill of lading assumes the rights and obligations arising under the contract of carriage and may take legal action in relation to the goods.

-Transfer of a bill of lading may result in transfer of ownership, but only where endorsement is effected, the goods are in transit, and there is a clear intention to transfer ownership.
+Transfer of a bill of lading may result in transfer of ownership.
+Still, only where endorsement is effected are the goods in transit.
+There is a clear intention to transfer ownership.

-The bill of lading must be transferable, the goods must be in transit, the endorsement must be made by a person with proper authority, and the parties must intend to transfer ownership.
+The bill of lading must be transferable, the goods must be in transit, a person must make the endorsement with proper authority, and the parties must intend to transfer ownership.

 No. Where there is no intention to transfer ownership or where the endorser lacks a valid title, ownership does not pass.
 Transfer may also be conditional, absolute, or for security purposes.